gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 >Hello Vijayata,
 >
->I replied to both of your confirmation emails regarding my appointment on the 5th of July with Dr Suddaby in Ottawa, Canada.
+>I replied to both of your confirmation emails regarding my appointment on the 5th of July with Dr ******, in Ottawa, Canada.
 I sent a third email asking for the address last week as I had no details on the location and I hadn't heard back from you.
 I still haven't received a response from you or anyone on your team.
 You made me wait weeks for this appointment and then you didn't even send me the details.
 I have insomnia and it affects my life.
 If the DVA is incapable of helping me either because of lack of resources or lack of competence, please let me know so I can get help elsewhere.
 This level of incompetence unacceptable.
 Every interaction I have with the Australia DVA is a disappointment.
 >
 >Please just either help me or admit that you're not going to help me so I don't have to suffer though more months of insomnia.
 >